Kucoin/kucoin-api-docs/source/localizable/index.html.md

 }
 ```

-Request via this endpoint to get the unsettled lend orders .
+Request via this endpoint to get the outstanding lend order list.
 Items are paginated and sorted to show the latest first.
 See the Pagination section for retrieving additional entries after the first page.
 The max pageSize is 100.

-When a lending order is filled, the system will generate the lending history.
-The unsettlement lend orders includes orders unrepaid and partially repaid.
+When a lending order is executed, the system will generate the lending history.
+The outstanding lend orders includes orders unrepaid and partially repaid.

 ### HTTP REQUEST